ASIAN PERFORMING ARTS FARM

 Born 1976.
 Director.
 Presides over Tokyo Deathlock.
 Artistic Director of Cultural Centre of Fujimi City.
 Personally active in staging all kinds of works from classics to contemporary drama, dance, and director of a public theater department appointed in Japanese history.
 Artistic Director of Takamatsu performance works.
 Advocates “local contacts, Japanese base”—is active in developing and running regional artistic programs with theaters and artists across Japan, promoting creativity and running workshops with people who are not theater specialists, and broadly communicating theater’s power of dialogue and collaboration.
 Also involved in many overseas co-productions, particularly with Korea and Southeast Asia.
 Tokyo Deathlock, over which Tada presides, has suspended Tokyo performances since 2009.
 Although Deathlock made a return performance in Tokyo in 2013, it is now suspended again until the end of the 2020 Tokyo Olympic Games.
 Received the 50th The Dong-A Theater Award in Korea in 2014—the first foreign winner.
 Appointed Artistic Director of Cultural Centre of Fujimi City in 2010—the youngest artistic City.
 Part-time lecturer at Shikoku Gakuin University.
 Senior Fellow Artist at the Saison Foundation.

-Organized by Arts Council Tokyo (Tokyo Metropolitan Foundation for History and Culture)/Toshima Ward*
+[Toshima City, Toshima Mirai Cultural Foundation, Festival/Tokyo Executive Committee, Arts Council Tokyo & Tokyo Metropolitan Theatre (Tokyo Metropolitan Foundation for History and Culture)]

 Co-organized by The Japan Foundation Asia Center

-Supported by the Agency for Cultural Affairs Government of Japan in fiscal 2018*
+Supported by the Agency for Cultural Affairs, Government of Japan in the fiscal 2019